 Pedro describes his background, interest in the field of cord blood, the potential of cord blood, public awareness, his research on mesenchymal stem cells from human umbilical cord tissue, why cord blood banking is a personal passion and what he sees as the future for cord blood applications and the cord blood industry.
 Pedro delivers his perspectives in both English and Spanish.

 Charis Ober, Founder and Executive Director, Save the Cord Foundation

-Charis discusses her background, how she became involved in cord blood, the importance of cord blood − calling it "incredible and compelling science” – which led to her setting up her foundation, the role of education, the founding of World Cord Blood Day to be celebrated on November 15, including what professionals and the public can do to participate in this special day.
+Charis discusses her background, how she became involved in cord blood, the importance of cord blood − calling it "incredible and compelling science” – which led to her setting up her foundation, the role of education, and the founding of World Cord Blood Day.